MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-queued-ingest-sample.md

 ms.topic: reference
 ms.date: 02/05/2020
 ---
-# Perform data ingestion with the Kusto.Ingest library
+# Data ingestion with the Kusto.Ingest library

-This article presents sample code that makes use of the Kusto.Ingest client library for data ingestion.
+This article presents sample code that uses the Kusto.Ingest client library for data ingestion.

 ## Overview